Advertisement

 Goat cheese (aka chèvre) is known for its distinct tangy flavor.
 While most people think of the soft, spreadable variety, there's actually a wide spectrum of goat cheeses—from soft and fresh to hard aged types like Crottin de Chavignol, which have a stronger flavor, says Largeman-Roth.

-Compared to cow's milk, goat's milk has less lactose, which means it could be a good option for those with lactose intolerance or sensitivities, says Jess Cording, R.D., mbg Collective member and author of The Little Book of Game-Changers.
-It also contains a type of protein called A2 casein, which, according to recent research1, may be less likely to cause gastrointestinal discomfort than the proteins in cow's milk.
+Compared to cow's milk, goat's milk has less lactose, which means it could be a better option for those with lactose intolerance or sensitivities, says Jess Cording, R.D., mbg Collective member and author of The Little Book of Game-Changers.
+It also contains a type of protein called A2 casein, which, according to research1, may be less likely to cause gastrointestinal discomfort than the proteins in cow's milk.

 Nutrition (per 1-ounce serving)